15-minute-discourse/quantum-teleportation-of-data/README.md

 ● How does quantum teleportation work?

-1.

-Create an entangled pair of particles (qubits) and send one to the sender (Alice) and the other to the receiver (Bob) \[4\].
+1.Create an entangled pair of particles (qubits) and send one to the sender (Alice) and the other to the receiver (Bob) \[4\].

-2.

-Alice combines the particle, which contains the information to be teleported, with her entangled particle.
+2.Alice combines the particle, which contains the information to be teleported, with her entangled particle.
 This action modifies the overall entangled state \[6\].

-3.

-Alice measures the combined state of her two particles and sends the results (2 classical bits) to Bob over a traditional communication channel \[4, 7\].
+3.Alice measures the combined state of her two particles and sends the results (2 classical bits) to Bob over a traditional communication channel \[4, 7\].

-4.

-Bob uses the received information to perform a specific operation on his entangled particle.
+4.Bob uses the received information to perform a specific operation on his entangled particle.
 This operation transforms the state of Bob's particle into a replica of the original quantum information that Alice wanted to send \[6-8\].

 ● Key points to remember: